michalgrzegorczyk-dev/angular-component-communication/public/blog-post/parts/README.intro.md

 Some of these ways are better than others.
 But it's good to know all of them.
 This way, you can pick the best one for your project.

-<u>The key here is a critical thinking and understanding of the problem.</u>
+<u>The key here is a critical thinking and understanding context of the problem.</u>

 I'll show you examples of each way.
 By the end, you'll know lots of ways to make your Angular app's parts work together.
 Also, you can